Fire burns down structures at historic Japanese castle

-TOKYO (AP) — A fire has spread among structures at Shuri Castle on Japan's southern island of Okinawa, nearly destroying the UNESCO World Heritage site.
+TOKYO (AP) — A fire early Thursday burned down structures at Shuri Castle on Japan's southern island of Okinawa, nearly destroying the UNESCO World Heritage site.

 The fire in Naha, the prefectural capital of Okinawa, started from the castle's main structure.
 The main Seiden temple and a Hokuden structure, or north temple, have burned down.
-A third structure Nanden, or south temple, is nearly destroyed, Kochi said.
+A third main structure Nanden, or south temple, was also burned down later.

 Nobody has been injured.
 The cause of the fire was not immediately known.